hugsy/gef/docs/commands/gef-remote.md

 process of debugging more cumbersome.
 GEF greatly improves that state with the `gef-remote` command.

 📝 **Note**: If using GEF, `gef-remote` **must** be your way or debugging remote processes, never `target remote`.
-Maintainers will not provide support or help if you decide to use the traditional `target remote` command.
-For many reasons, you **cannot** use `target remote` alone with GEF.
+Maintainers will provide minimal support or help if you decide to use the traditional `target remote` command.
+For many reasons, you **should not** use `target remote` alone with GEF.
+It is still important to note that the default `target remote` command has been overwritten by a minimal copy `gef-remote`, in order to make most tools relying on this command work.

 `gef-remote` can function in 2 ways: